SDesign-SBPK/UPE/database/README.md

 ## Setup

+Make sure you have Node and NPM installed - everything runs off these, so I'd be worried if you don't have them at this point.

+Make sure you have MySQL installed and setup on your system.
+You should be able to access your instance via some account - either the root or a user account.
+These will be needed to connect.

+Install the Sequelize ORM and the required MySQL adapter by running `npm install` in this directory.

 Create a new file `connection.json` in this directory.
 This will be used for your connection to the database.
 Add the following contents:
 ```json
 {